A flexible approach

 - Rochester Area Community Foundation Initiatives / Quad A for Kids — Government grant writing and contract management services for Quad A’s youth-centered out-of-school-time programs serving students in the Rochester City School District

 - Rochester City School District — Designed and built comprehensive grants management database to track and manage departmental grant activity and reports.

 - Rochester Police Department — Designed and built comprehensive online grants management database to track and manage departmental grant activity and reports

 - Rochester Regional Library Council — Provide customized group grant writing training to members

-- Southern Adirondack Child Care Network — Facilitate strategic planning and board development processes, developed agency website, oversee agency marketing and communications plan including development of collateral materials
+- Southern Adirondack Child Care Network — Facilitate strategic planning and board development processes, assist with agency marketing and communications plan including development of collateral materials

 - Southern Tier West Regional Development and Planning Board — Provide professional development workshops in grant writing and research, strategic planning, and board training